 Monitor the workload and progress of both individuals and the team.
 If goals are not being met, talk to the employee to determine the problem : is the employee lacking the necessary skill set to effectively complete the task?
 Are your expectations too high for the team?
 Avoid employee burnout by helping employees meet their goals.
-Check out this article for some tips on how to help employees do just that.

 4) Communicate clearly and effectively with your employees